marcocrowe/learn-software-testing/exam-papers/2024-software-testing-sodv06010-solution.md

 import java.util.Calendar;

 /**
- * Step 1: Introduce an Interface for the File Processing
+ * STEP 1: Introduce an Interface to Provider a Day of the Week from a Calendar
- * This interface defines the methods required for processing the quotation data file.
+ * This interface defines the Calendar output required for validating the day of the week.
- * i.e getter and setter for the file name because loadQuotations method needs to check the file extension
+ * i.e getter for the day of the week.
- * and the method readTheDataFileAndLoadTheQuotations() because it is to be unit tested in the loadQuotations method.
  */
-public interface CalendarProvider {
+public interface CalendarProvider
+{
     int getDayOfWeek();
 }

-public interface QuotationFileProcessor {
-    String getFileName();
-    void readTheDataFileAndLoadTheQuotations();
-}

 /**
- * Step 2: Refactor the QuotationLoader Class to make it testable
+ * STEP 2: Refactor the QuotationLoader Class to make it testable
- * The QuotationLoader class is refactored to use the QuotationFileProcessor interface through constructor injection.
+ * The QuotationLoader class is refactored to use the CalendarProvider interface through method injection.
 */
-public class QuotationLoader {
+public class QuotationLoader
+{
+    public QuotationLoader() {} // Default constructor
     /**
-     * Field to hold the QuotationFileProcessor by it's interface.
+     * STEP 3: Refactor the loadQuotations method to use the CalendarProvider parameter.
+     * @param dataFile The data file to be loaded.
+     * @param calendarProvider The CalendarProvider to get the day of the week.
+     * @return true if the quotations are loaded successfully, false otherwise.
      */
-    private final QuotationFileProcessor quotationFileProcessor;
-    /**
-     * Field to hold the CalendarProvider by it's interface.
-     */
-    private final CalendarProvider calendarProvider;

-    /**
-     * Constructor to inject the QuotationFileProcessor.
-     * @param quotationFileProcessor The QuotationFileProcessor implementation.
-     * @param calendarProvider The CalendarProvider implementation.
-     */
-    public QuotationLoader(QuotationFileProcessor quotationFileProcessor, CalendarProvider calendarProvider) {
+    public Boolean loadQuotations(String dataFile, CalendarProvider calendarProvider)
-        this.calendarProvider = calendarProvider;
-        this.quotationFileProcessor = quotationFileProcessor;
-    }

-    /**
-     * Step 3: Refactor the loadQuotations method to use the QuotationFileProcessor field.
-     * */
-    public Boolean loadQuotations()
     {
-        //First piece of business logic is to check the datafile has a valid extension. if (quotationFileProcessor.getFileName().endsWith(".data"))  // Using quotationFileProcessor.getFileName() instead of dataFile
+        //First piece of business logic is to check the datafile has a valid extension. if (dataFile.endsWith(".data"))
         {
             // Next piece of business logic is to check that it is a Monday as this is
-            // the only day the quotations should be loaded. if(calendarProvider.getDayOfWeek() == Calendar.MONDAY)
+            // the only day the quotations should be loaded. if(calendarProvider.getDayOfWeek() == Calendar.MONDAY) // Refactored to use the CalendarProvider {
-            {
-                quotationFileProcessor.readTheDataFileAndLoadTheQuotations();// Using quotationFileProcessor.readTheDataFileAndLoadTheQuotations() instead of readTheDataFileAndLoadTheQuotations()
+                readTheDataFileAndLoadTheQuotations();
                 return true;
             }
             else